symbol/symbol-docs/source/guides/network/connecting-to-mongodb.rst

 Prerequisites
 *************

-- Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
+- Complete the :doc:`getting started section <../../getting-started/setup-workstation>`.
-- Have an :doc:`API or Dual node running <running-a-test-net-node>`
+- Have an :doc:`API or Dual node running <running-a-test-net-node>`.

 .. _install-robo3t: